minimuutti/minimuutti.github.io/en/blog/_posts/2020-01-29-house-rules.md

 The only way to change the situation is to left the dog completely without attention when he misbehaves and reward him when he has settled down.
 But in this case too the back chaining must be kept in mind.
 If the dog is rewarded immediately when he lays down the dog learns "rampage+laying down equals reward" not "laying down equals reward".
 So he should be rewarded like a minute or two after laying down.
 Or if possible reward him when he's calm, before the zoomies start.

-I have taught Miki laying down calmly by having a few treats in my pocket all the time and when Miki is laying down minding his own business (but not sleeping) I randomly give him a treat reward.
+I have taught Miki to lay down calmly by having a few treats in my pocket all the time and when Miki is laying down minding his own business (but not sleeping) I randomly give him a treat reward.
 I give him only a few rewards a week and I have done this for years now.
 In the beginning however I gave him a few treats every day.

 #### Following the rules